WarrenMfg/WarrenMfg/README.md

 #### Strategic Product Leadership

-- Tech lead and product owner for internal enterprise business intelligence platform and content management system serving 10,000+ associates; achieved 99.99% uptime, 35% YoY adoption growth, 12% mobile adoption (from 0%), and 5.6M annual report views.
+- Product owner and former tech lead for internal enterprise business intelligence platform and content management system serving 10,000+ associates; achieved 99.99% uptime, 35% YoY adoption growth, 12% mobile adoption (from 0%), and 5.6M annual report views.
 - Drove 200% revenue growth by leading end-to-end product development, coordinating music producers and music video resources, negotiating contracts, and executing strategic marketing initiatives that secured placement on MTV, A&E, E!, and NBC networks.
 - Created and administered the product brief for Section 508-compliant print and digital products and established and administered the product review process for stakeholders across the organization.